 A Variety of Uses in the Heart of the City

-Members of Thomas Law Group represented the developers of the Project during the City approval process.
+Tina Thomas represented the developers of the Project during the City approval process.
+No litigation was filed.